 Food consumption plays a huge role in energy level and comfort during training.
 For myself currently training in the afternoon, I aim to have a full meal for lunch around 2:30pm and a snack of fruit before my afternoon training.
 I have developed this routine that allows me to train my best, every time, without that heavy feeling of food in my stomach.
 I would recommend for you to find your own pattern that works for you – everybody’s bodies function differently so experiment until you find allows you to perform your best.

 Staying hydrated in general is important.
 Throughout my day I carry around a 750ml water bottle everywhere I go; I know that I need to drink a minimum of two bottles before training to feel hydrated and at my best.
 Even when you aren’t training or sweating, your body is naturally releasing water through your skin so consistent water consumption is crucial to train at your highest capacity.
 Like I said in Meal Timing find a routine that works for you.

 Setting Training-Specific Goals

-You may be thinking, ‘Hmmm I don’t consider myself much of a meditator…’ But I am not talking about sitting a quiet room, humming with your eyes closed – however, this may be what works for you.
+You may be thinking, ‘Hmmm I don’t consider myself much of a meditator…’ But I am not talking about sitting a quiet room, humming with your eyes closed – however this may be what works for you.
 For me, mediation is anything that relaxes my mind, this ranges from reading to PlayStation to Face Timing someone back home.
-Although it is important to be focused on this industry, your mind cannot always be thinking about football at every moment!
+Although it is important to be focused in this industry, your mind cannot always be thinking about football at every moment!
 Your body and mind need a break from the constant physical and mental stress – and trust me, your body will thank you when you train.